-Hiring for 2016 at all sites: Camp Courage, Maple Lake; Camp Friendship, Annandale; Camp Eden Wood, Eden Prairie; Camp Courage North, Lake George
+Hiring at all sites: Camp Courage, Maple Lake; Camp Friendship, Annandale; Camp Eden Wood, Eden Prairie; Camp Courage North, Lake George

 True Friends is seeking individuals to join their program team to implement program with multiple skill set that will provide intentional programs for all True Friends camps.
 These skill sets include; lifeguarding, team-building, high ropes challenge course, outdoor education, arts & crafts, cooking, music, fishing, and more.